Structured insight: each level builds skills for understanding, repair, and connection.

 What it teaches:

-Harm travels through myths, loyalties, and roles.
-This offers practical tools (e.g., stop/keep/start, repair contracts) to tell the truth, keep what’s good, and end what hurts.
-It’s family work, team work, culture work.
+Harm travels through myths, loyalties, and roles, silently passed across generations.
+This framework offers tools (like stop/keep/start and repair contracts) to tell the truth, keep what’s good, and end what hurts.
+It reframes respect as mutual safety, not obedience, and shows how repair can happen through truth, chosen family, and new traditions.

 Why it matters: